 3. Do not see as a replacement for Small Grant Scheme: The County Grants Fund is absolutely not a re-badge of the old Small Grants Scheme.
 The project themes are very different but also with potentially higher levels of investment.

 4. Scale of support: The County Grants Fund has been launched by the ECB as a priority for supporting the recreational game and the ambitions of its Inspiring Generations Strategy.
 Therefore, there are very positive levels of investment attributed to the fund.
 However, there are still finite levels of funding available to us which is why we will work closely with cricket clubs to identify appropriate projects which delivery strong outcomes.
 This may mean that applications are not funded to the maximum requested.
+A club must as a minimum be putting 10% of the project cost in themselves or it will be rejected by our award panel.

 Get in touch